 \smallsection{AI Attribution Rules} We build attribution rules for widely adopted AI coding tools (e.g., Cursor, GitHub Copilot, Claude Code) identified in the 2025 Stack Overflow Developer Survey~\cite{stackoverflow2025survey}.
 We identify AI-authored commits using explicit signals in Git metadata.
-Our approach covers AI-authored commits only when the use of an AI coding tool leaves explicit traces in Git metadata The rules are based on four sources of evidence: (1)~~actor logins (e.g., \nolinkurl{copilot-swe-agent[bot]}), (2)~author emails (e.g., \nolinkurl{noreply@anthropic.com}), (3)~author names (e.g., \texttt{Cursor Agent}), and (4)~\texttt{Co-authored-by} trailers in commit messages.
-These signals identify whether and which AI coding tool was involved in a commit.
+Our approach covers AI-authored commits only when the use of an AI coding tool leaves explicit traces in Git metadata.
+The rules are based on four sources of evidence: (1)~~actor logins (e.g., \nolinkurl{copilot-swe-agent[bot]}), (2)~author emails (e.g., \nolinkurl{noreply@anthropic.com}), (3)~author names (e.g., \texttt{Cursor Agent}), and (4)~\texttt{Co-authored-by} trailers in commit messages.
+These rules rely on explicit machine-readable signals in Git metadata.
+To finalize the rule list, two authors manually reviewed candidate patterns and verified that they provided reliable evidence of AI coding tool involvement.
 In total, 29 AI coding tools left identifiable traces in the repositories we collected.
 The full list of tools and detection rules is included in our replication package.

 \smallsection{Full-History Commit Scanning} The discovery stage captures only push-event metadata.
 However, it provides only partial evidence about AI-authored activity in a repository.
 To obtain a more complete set of AI-authored commits, we perform a bare clone of each candidate repository.
 We then scan the full commit history across all branches and apply the same attribution rules to every commit.
 For each commit, we extract the SHA, author and committer metadata, timestamp, and full commit message.
 This step allows us to identify AI-authored commits that are not directly visible during repository discovery (e.g., commits on non-default branches, commits outside the observation window).